Wanda Beach murders: Suspects

-Cec Johnson, a former detective who had investigated the murders, was given a painting in 1975 by Alan Bassett.
-Bassett had been jailed for murdering Carolyn Orphin, a 19-year-old woman, on the night of Saturday 11 June 1966, who was attacked, raped, strangled, then had her skull crushed with a rock.
-On the night of her murder, Carolyn Orphin went out for a night with her friends to the Iron Workers' Club on Crown Street in Wollongong where she met Bassett.

-Sent to prison for life, Bassett served twenty-nine years before being released in 1995.
-The painting, titled "A Bloody Awful Thing", showed an abstract landscape.
+Cec Johnson, a former detective who had investigated the murders, was given a painting in 1975 by Alan Bassett, who had been jailed for the brutal rape and murder of Carolyn Orphin in Wollongong on 11 June 1966.
+Bassett's painting, titled "A Bloody Awful Thing", showed an abstract landscape.
 Johnson believed the painting showed blood trails, a broken knife blade and the body of a victim, and became convinced that Bassett was the Wanda Beach killer.
-He also became convinced that it showed a scene from the murders that only the killer would know, as well as clues to the also-unsolved murders of Kruger and Dowlingkoa (see below).
+He also became convinced that the painting showed a scene from the murders that only the killer would know, as well as clues to the also-unsolved murders of Wilhelmina Kruger and Anna Toskayoa Dowlingkoa.
 Despite the scepticism of other detectives, Johnson wrote a book about the case.
-Before it could be published, however, he was killed in an accident.
+However, before it could be published, he was killed in an accident.
 Other detectives, while retaining professional respect for Johnson, concluded that he was wrong in his belief.

-One person Johnson convinced, however, was Daily Mirror crime reporter Bill Jenkings.
-Jenkings repeated Johnson's claims in his ghostwritten memoirs, As Crime Goes By, devoting a whole chapter to the Wanda Beach murders.
-Most of the chapter was essentially a repeat of what he had written in his earlier book, Crime Reporter, but he mentioned Johnson, Bassett and the painting as well.
-Bassett commenced proceedings for defamation in the Supreme Court of New South Wales, which he was entitled to do after the attainder rule was abolished by the Felons Act 1981 (NSW), although, given his history of mental illness, the proceedings were commenced by the Protective Commissioner as his tutor.
-After a ruling on the form and capacity of the imputations (Bassett v Ironbark Press, Levine J, 14 October 1994), the publisher pleaded defences of justification (Bassett being a convicted murderer) and the proceedings never went further.
-Since his release, Bassett has voluntarily given a DNA sample to clear his name, but whether or not he has been eliminated as a suspect by DNA has yet to be publicised.
+One person Johnson convinced, however, was Daily Mirror crime reporter Bill Jenkings, who repeated Johnson's claims in his ghostwritten memoirs, As Crime Goes By.
+In a chapter devoted to the Wanda Beach murders, most of which is essentially a repeat of what he had written in his earlier book Crime Reporter, Jenkings mentions Bassett and his painting.
+Bassett, who had been released from prison in 1995, commenced proceedings for defamation in the Supreme Court of New South Wales; the publisher pleaded defences of justification (Bassett being a convicted murderer) and the proceedings never went further.
+Since his release, Bassett has voluntarily given a DNA sample to clear his name, but whether or not he has been eliminated as a suspect in the Wanda Beach murders has yet to be publicised.